Posts Tagged ‘Halloween’

 The End

-Stay tuned for No Gein III: The Final Cut!
+No Gein III: The Final Cut!

 October 27th, 1999.
 Plainfield Wisconsin

 “No, no, please God help me!”
-The voice of a young Ozzy Osbourne bellowed over the speakers on the Black Sabbath track that Franklin selected for this room in the Hell House, the local Church’s Halloween attraction designed to scare patrons into accepting Jesus.
+The voice of a young Ozzy Osbourne bellowed over the speakers on the Black Sabbath track that Franklin selected for his room in the Hell House, the local Church’s Halloween attraction designed to scare patrons into accepting Jesus.
 Franklin’s skull mask clung tightly to his face as he screamed and made monstrous sounds to the teenagers, some of whom fled in tears.
 Ghastly imagery of skulls and death adorned his section of this controversial haunted house.
 He was disappointed the whole attraction was not horror such as this.
 The Hell House had different rooms the patrons went into which recreated real world scenarios.
 A man who marries another man ends up dying of AIDS, a young girl gets raped at a party then kills herself, a single mother dies from an abortion.
 Franklin almost volunteered to do the school shooting simulation, but he managed to talk to the pastor into letting him design the Devil’s lair.
 Franklin took pride in this little slice of hell he made for himself.
 He was surprised they let him play Black Sabbath music, but then it occurred to Franklin, the organizers probably didn’t know what Sabbath sounded like.

 “I told you I wasn’t gonna like this.”
 Franklin heard a familiar voice say as a new group of teenagers walked in.

 “You knew who was hosting this, what did you think you were going to see?”
 Ben argued with his girlfriend Lindsey as he followed from behind.
 Franklin’s heart raced as he saw them both.
-Rumor around school was everyone’s favorite couple was on the rocks, and now Franklin was seeing it with his own eyes which watched from the skull mask.
+Rumor around school was everyone’s favorite couple was on the rocks, and now Franklin was seeing it with his own eyes which watched from under the skull mask.

 Otherwise, Franklin was indifferent to the issues Lindsey raised, he was just happy for the chance to scare people, but now he was ignoring the other teenagers who walked by.
 Some stopped to admire his mask; others ignored him.
 Franklin didn’t notice them either, as his gaze remained fixed on Lindsey.